vovapolu/ensime.github.io/getting_started.md

 Following our Emacs heritage, we use an adapted version of [Emacs Conduct](https://www.emacswiki.org/emacs/EmacsChannel#toc3), covering `gitter.im/ensime/*` and `github.com/ensime/*`:

-- Be helpful: Others may not know where to look.
+- Be helpful: others may not know where to look.
+- Be proactive: read the documentation.
 - Please contribute: submit reproducible bug reports, and fixes / features if you are able.
 - Be respectful: Don't insult or threaten others.
 - Be civil: No racism, sexism or any other form of discrimination.